Poo-Poo Project Timeline:

 On July 6th, 2010, Teton Raptor Center learned that our Poo-Poo (Port-O-Potty Owl) Project proposal was awarded a full grant through 1% for the Tetons.

-Our work at Teton Raptor Center is to advance raptor conservation through through education, researcj and rehabilitation.
-Raptors in our ecosystem face a number of human hazards in their quest for survival—vehicles, windows, power lines—and believe it or not porto-o-potties…in particular, the vault toilets all of us have probably used and will use when making a pit stop in our national parks and forests.
+Our work at Teton Raptor Center is to advance raptor conservation through through education, research and rehabilitation.
+Raptors in our ecosystem face a number of human hazards in their quest for survival—vehicles, windows, power lines—and believe it or not Port-O-Potties…in particular, the vault toilets all of us have probably used and will use when making a pit stop in our public lands.

 So, why would an owl want to go into a large, dark pipe?
 It's the natural behavior of many small, native owls to seek out such places for nesting, roosting and caching food.
 Thus, the open-tops of the air vents are a dangerous, and potentially deadly, lure.There is growing documentation by regional resource managers that small owls are being trapped in these vault toilets after the owls enter through open-topped vent pipes leading to the waste holding reservoirs below.
 Once they enter the waste pit they are trapped and unable to fly back up the pipe or out through the toilet.